 To make your drivers license exam (road skills test) appointment, simply consult the list of state-approved official exam stations.
 If you don’t see a phone number listed next to your potential branch, it means you will have to visit directly to make the Oklahoma drivers license appointment.
 The CDL (commercial license) tests are by appointment only at (405) 425-2196.
 A handful of branches offer an online reservation system that allows you to schedule appointments for various services.
 There are a variety of options, including “ID Card,” “Learner Permit,” and “Motorcycle License.”

 Taking Advantage of Online Services

-The Oklahoma DPS offers a few online services, and you can potentially save time or eliminate a trip altogether by utilizing them.
+The SOK offers a few online services, and you can potentially save time or eliminate a trip altogether by utilizing them.
 Drivers License or ID card renewals, vehicle insurance verifications, and address changes can be handled online so you don’t even have to get up from your chair to access these services.
 The option to update insurance information and schedule drivers license examinations online will be available in the near future.
-If your branch doesn’t take appointments and the particular service you require isn’t available online, then you must visit a DPS office directly.
+If your branch doesn’t take appointments and the particular service you require isn’t available online, then you must visit a SOK office directly.

 - The beginning and ending days of each month